Nestle Digital Marketing & Social Media Strategy: Case Study

 The Covid-19 pandemic has changed a lot of things for everyone, especially the millennials who were accustomed to doing certain things in a certain way.

-This campaign by Nescafe was launched in July 2020 as India was preparing to come out of its series of lockdowns and begin life in the “new normal”.
+The ‘’Karne Se Hee Hona Hai campaign’, which was launched by by Nescafe in July 2020 took advantage of the fact that India was preparing to come out of lockdown and begin life in the ‘new normal’.

 Nescafe, in the above advertisement, encouraged the youth of the country to dream, act, and achieve their life goals.